TheTrainingBoss/Sitefinity-Business-Workshop/News/readme.md

 2. Click the Create a news item button.

-3. Enter a Title and add content text for your news article in the HTML editor.
-Click the Click to add summary link.
+3. Enter a Title and add content text for your news article.
 You'll want to add a summary because you can display it in a list of news without reproducing the entire news item.

 ![](../media/image106.png)

-4. In the Categories and Tags area of the page, use the Click to add categories to initially add categories or use the Change button after that.
-You may also enter a comma-separated list of Tags.
+4. In the Categories and Tags area of the page, use the + image to add categories to initially add categories or use the Change button after that.
+You may also press enter in between tags to create a list of Tags.
     Categories and Tags help you organize content and allow search engines to locate and rank your content.
 Categories are used when searching the website while Tags are used by external search